These are some of the most common questions I get about my 4x4 van conversion kit. Feel free to email me for more details.

 Q. What steering parts do I need?

-A. I have steering kits available for every lift height.
+A. UJOR kits require crossover steering.
 All wearable parts are available at any local parts store, and the factory F250/F350 tie rod is utilized.

 Q. Does my fuel tank need to be modified?

 A. Yes, the fuel tank will have to be shortened to make room for the transfer case.
-I have fuel tank shortening kits available.
+I have fuel tank shortening kits available as well as an Aluminum replacement tank.

 Q. What do I do about a transfer case?